 ROBERT’s DEN – the start of our new school Library

 The late Robert Dunbar, who championed children’s literature on the pages of The Irish Times for many years, is remembered by a memorial fund which presents libraries worth €1,500 to four schools annually in Ireland.
-We were selected as one of the recipients of the Robert Dunbar Memorial Libraries.
+We were selected as one of the recipients of the Robert Dunbar Memorial Libraries, and received a library of books worth €1, 500, some resources and 2 author/ illustrator visits.

 Drawing of Robert Dunbar by Laureate na nÓg, P.J.
 Lynch